This Corn Chowder Recipe is loaded with tender potatoes, smoky bacon, and sweet corn, is the perfect creamy and comforting meal!

 Ingredients

-• Milk: Whole milk keeps the chowder creamy without making it too heavy.
+• Broth and Milk: Chicken broth adds richness.
+Whole milk keeps it creamy without being too heavy.

 Quick Tip